shlomnissan/gl3x/docs/pages/reference/geometries/wireframe_geometry.md

 This is commonly used for debugging purposes, such as visualizing mesh topology, bounding volumes, or silhouette edges.

-The source geometry must be triangle-based and contain valid index data.

 ```cpp
 auto original = gleam::BoxGeometry::Create();
 auto wireframe = std::make_shared<gleam::WireframeGeometry>(original.get());